gerard-kanters/ai-translate/README.md

 ## Changelog

 ### 2.3.0
-- 404 error detectie on older URL redirecting to current URL
+- 404 error detectie on older URL redirecting to current URL.
--
+- Support URL title translation for Jetpack related posts.
+- More unit tests to improve stability.

 ### 2.2.9
 - Fix potential 500 error in clean installations.